fisherdarling/pls/README.md

 ## The library panics on my cert!

-The "parser" is rather opnionated on what's considered optional.
+The "parser" is rather opnionated (read: full of `unwrap()`s) on what's considered optional.
 If the cert is a useful variant of x509 v3, please open an issue and I'll see about fixing things / making it optional.